-It is commonly stated that the last person to notice that he or she is struggling with drug or alcohol addiction is the addict.
-Long before the addict becomes aware of the existence of a substance abuse problem, friends and family members have often already detected it.
+It is commonly stated that the last person to notice there is a problem with drug or alcohol addiction, is the addict themselves.
+Long before the addict becomes aware of the existence of a substance abuse problem, friends, co-workers, and family members have often already detected it.
 According to an article published on HealthyPeople.gov, 95 percent of substance abusers do not realize they have a problem.
 The purpose of an intervention is to make the person suffering realize that he or she is sick and then make the decision to seek treatment.
-If a person waits to long to get help an intervention can come in the form of a legal or medical event.
+If a person waits too long to get help, an intervention can come in the form of a legal or medical event.
 For example, a mandate from a drug court as an alternative to prison or a hospitalization caused by substance use .
 Unfortunately, the criminal justice system continues to be the largest referrer of patients to substance abuse treatment in the nation.
 In this case, the motivation to intervene is mostly about the public good, which will always be improved when an individual’s wellbeing has improved.

 Why our approach to intervention works